 She now attends Boston University School of Theology.
 Her three sons are also in college which makes for lively discussions about the meaning of life, the cosmos and educational debt around the dinner table!
 She enjoys knitting, hiking and gardening, but most of the time her nose is stuck in a book.

-Jennifer Waddell has lived in Jamaica Plain since 1989.
+Jennifer W. has lived in Jamaica Plain since 1989.
 She worked for a publishing company downtown in many capacities for fifteen years but now prefers the combination of part-time work and being self-employed.
+She enjoys her 9 year old twins and 7 year old dog above all else.

 She graduated with Honors in Photography from SUNY Purchase and she has her own small portrait photography business.
 She may be reached at email@example.com.